Invisible disability: Prevalence

+Worldwide

+Based on findings by the World Health Organization, there are approximately 1.3 billion people that experience significant disability worldwide, representing at least 16% of the global population.

+People with invisible disabilities come in contact with law enforcement almost every day, all over the world.
+But what are some possible signs the law is coming into contact with someone with an invisible disability?
+According to the National Disabilities Association some of the following signs may be an indicator of invisible disabilities.
+Sensory disorders are subject to promote a "fight or flight" response, a person with diabetes is subject to failing a sobriety test, any medication mistaken for paraphernalia, and non-compliant people may be non-verbal.

 United States

 In the United States, 96% of people with chronic medical conditions show no outward signs of their illness, and 10% experience symptoms that are considered disabling.

 Nearly one in two Americans (165 million) has a chronic medical condition of one kind or another.
 However, most of these people are not actually disabled, as their medical conditions do not impair normal activities.

 Ninety-six percent of people with chronic medical conditions live with a condition that is invisible.
 These people do not use a cane or any assistive device and act as if they did not have a medical condition.
 About a quarter of them have some type of activity limitation, ranging from mild to severe; the remaining 75% are not disabled by their chronic conditions.

+United Kingdom

+In the United Kingdom, a survey conducted from 2020 to 2021 found that over 1 in 5, 28%, of individuals are disabled, an estimated 70 to 80% of these disabilities being invisible.

+Australia

+In Australia, an article published in November 2022 states that of the approximately 4.4 million disabled Australians, an estimated 3.5 million or 80% of them have an invisible disability.

+In 2018 there were 205,200 autistic Australians or 4.66% of the disabled population.
+Of these, 40.8% reported an unmet need for assistance with cognitive or emotional tasks.